 Apply Now arrow

 “Boring” businesses are in right now, and few businesses are more mundane than owning a laundromat.
 But there’s a reason for this trend–laundromats can be great revenue generators with minimal oversight from their owners.
 All it takes is the right location and equipment.
-That being said, owning a laundromat doesn’t come cheap.
-Starting a new laundromat costs between $200,000 and $500,000, and you can expect to pay between $100,000 and $400,000 to buy an existing one.
+That being said, opening a laundromat doesn’t come cheap.
+Starting a laundromat typically costs between $200,000 and $500,000, and you can expect to pay between $100,000 and $400,000 for buying a laundromat.

 Since most people don’t have that kind of cash laying around, you’ll need to come up with funding to cover the costs.
-But before you apply for a loan, you’ll want to make sure you know what you’re doing.
+But before you apply for a loan, you’ll want to make sure you know what you’re doing if you want to succeed in the laundromat industry.

-This article breaks down the various expenses involved in starting or buying a laundromat, so you can make a smart investment and have the best chance at success in your new venture.
+This article breaks down the various expenses involved in opening a laundromat, so you can make a smart investment in laundry and have the best chance of success in your new venture.

 In this article: